kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

 Move Semantics
 --------------

 This Vector class serves as a motivating example for explaining rvalues and move semantics.
-Move semantics allow you to overloaded a class\ |apos|\ s constructor and assignment operator with an rvalue reference (see :ref:`rvalue-reference`).
-This allows the compiler to always chose the most effecient constructor or assignment operator when an rvalue is passed as input.
+As of C++11 move semantics allow you to overloaded a class\ |apos|\ s constructor and assignment operator with a new type of reference, an rvalue reference
+(see :ref:`rvalue-reference`).
+Doing so allows the compiler to always chose the more effecient constructor (or assignment operator) when an rvalue is passed.
 Below is template ``Vector`` class.
-It has the usual copy constructor and assignment operator as well as ``void push_back(const T&)`` that take an ``const T&``:
+It has the usual copy constructor and assignment operator as well as
+``void push_back(const T&)`` that take an ``const T&``:

 .. code-block:: cpp